 14, 2018 (eff.
-7/1/18)
+7/1/18); Revised June 13, 2019 (eff.
+7/1/19)

 I. Purpose of Tenure

 The main purposes of tenure are to protect academic freedom and to enable the University to attract and retain a permanent faculty of distinction in order to accomplish its mission.
 For these reasons, tenure is usually awarded only after a suitable probationary period, and the decision to award tenure is based both on the merit of the individual faculty member and on the long-term needs and mission of the department, the college, and the University.